Aiden-Robinson/Segment-Display-Recognition-Neural-Network/README.md

 # Segment-Display-Recognition-Neural-Network
 Created a neural netowork from scratch by following along with Linkedin Learning's "Training Neural Networks in C++".

 Used a feedforward neural network with 1 input layer, 1 hidden layer, and, 1 output layer.
 There are 7 inputs and 10 outputs.
-The 7 inputs being the brightness of each display segment and the 10 outputs being the confidence of classification in each number 0-9
+The 7 inputs being the brightness of each display segment and the 10 outputs being the confidence of classification in each number 0-9.

+Without the use of external libraries, the entire network and its ability to run was coded manually using OOP all the way down to an individual perceptron.
+Doing so provided me with a deeper look into how neural networks function as in my previous project I used Tensorflow which had built in functions for all the processes.

 `Skills:` Neural Networks, OOP